wangziqi2013/wangziqi2013.github.io/_posts/2019-08-26-atomic-persistence-for-scm.markdown

 be fetched from the log by walking log entries and locating the most recent write, or by querying the in-memory mapping table.
 Such re-direction overhead can be large sometimes, which prevents a load miss from being resolved in a timely manner.

+This paper proposes adding a dedicated victim cache for storing overflowed blocks from the LLC.
+The victim cache is responsible for holding cache blocks evicted from the LLC, and at the same time, serving LLC misses.
+No log entry walking is necessary with a victim cache.
+In the rare scenario where the victim cache is not sufficient to hold all dirty blocks, a DRAM backed mapping table is used to locate the most recent dirty lines.